gk646/JNetVisualFX/README.md

 - changing cursor position with LEFT and RIGHT
 - Code completion with TAB (if there's only 1 suggestion)

-There's lot of useful commands but these here will get you started:
+There's lots of useful commands but these here will get you started:
 - `help` - displays helpful information
 - `helpall` - lists all commands in the log
 - `man` - used as prefix for methods to display their manual page e.g. `man print`